bytex-solutions/snamp/docs/gateways/xmpp-gateway.md

 * `keystore`
 * `keystoreType`

 And, optionally, `allowUnsafeCertificate` parameter.

 `keystore` file can be generated with `keytool` tool from JDK.
 For example:

 ```bash
 keytool -keystore xmpp_tls.cert -genkey
 ```

 ### Machine-to-Machine communication
-XMPP Resource Adapter is primarily oriented to human-to-machine communication (admin-to-SNAMP using Jabber client).
+XMPP Gateway is primarily oriented to human-to-machine communication (admin-to-SNAMP using Jabber client).
 But XMPP protocol is pretty useful as a messaging framework between two applications.
-If `enableM2M` parameter is enabled - adapter will add extra information to XMPP stanza (packet).
+If `enableM2M` parameter is enabled - gateway will add extra information to XMPP stanza (packet).
 This information is located in `properties` XML element with `http://www.jivesoftware.com/xmlns/xmpp/properties` namespace.
 Following properties will be injected:

 * For attributes
   * `writable` - boolean value indicating attribute is writable